nitinjswgithub066/ML-Project-2/README.md

 ### 💭Note:

-- Feel free to give your feedback on the future improvements and what features you would like to see added in the future.
+- Feel free to give your feedback on the future improvements and what features you would like to see added in the future in this project.
 Please share your thoughts and suggestions!

 ---